This post is part of the series Race for the Senate 2018.

 As the election has heated up over the summer and into fall, three prominent issues have emerged: healthcare, corruption, and public lands access.
 First, like many other races across the country, healthcare has been a focal point.
 Rosendale, the challenger, has taken advantage of Tester’s incumbent status to pin responsibility for rising insurance rates on him and others back in Washington.
 Tester has dismissed these allegations while countering that, as Montana’s current insurance commissioner, Rosendale had real ability to prevent insurance rates from increasing but did nothing.
 Independent analysis suggests neither side has it totally right.

+Also related to Rosendale’s brief tenure as insurance commissioner is a second major issue: corruption.
+While late to evolve during the campaign cycle, allegations of corruption from both sides have become a central issue in recent weeks.
 The latest allegation against Rosendale suggests that he used his authority as state auditor to dismiss an existing case against owners of a Billings-based company who had donated $10,000 to help alleviate Rosendale’s debt from a failed 2014 run for Montana’s lone U.S. House of Representatives seat.
 Other issues regarding campaign finance have plagued Rosendale throughout the campaign, such as when audio emerged that some see as evidence that he coordinated directly with the National Rifle Association regarding political advertising content.
 Tester, meanwhile, has been roundly criticized by Rosendale and his allies for being the top recipient of lobbyist cash in the U.S. Senate.

 Public lands are a third major issue in the campaign.
 Access to public lands has been a central theme in Montana political campaigns for many years and is seen as a crosscutting issue of import to Democrats, Republicans, and independents alike.
 Because both candidates portray themselves as staunch advocates for public lands access, differentiation on this issue has largely boiled down to credibility.
 On this score, Tester alleges that Rosendale’s recent change of heart on whether public lands management should be transferred from the federal government to the states (a policy deeply unpopular in Montana and one that Rosendale advocated for during his run for the U.S. House in 2014) is nothing more than a temporary political stunt to help his electoral prospects.
 Rosendale, meanwhile, charges Tester with not having done enough to improve public lands access and management during his tenure in the U.S. Senate.